 “I haven’t heard of any strikes there?”
 Scarlet shook her head slightly, “He must not be a miner.”

 “Well, last word I heard from him, he was.
-But I’m just delivering a family item, and then I plan on going to Canyon City.
+I’m just delivering a family item, and then I’ll be going on to Canyon City.
 Probably get a job working one of the claims.”

 “Don’t know much about my Uncles claim, except that he’s been living on it for a number of years.”

-“If he’s not in canyon city, then it must be a hard rock claim.
-There’s plenty of them in the surrounding hills.”
+“If he’s not in Canyon City, then it must be a hard rock claim.
+There’s a number of them in the surrounding hills.”

 A resounding Whoa from the driver brought the stage to a stop.
-Fredrick beaming with joy, announced that they were indeed at the stage post.
+Fredrick, beaming with joy, announced that they were indeed at the stage post.
 From the building they were stopped at, a tall lean man came out to open the stage door and place a foot stool on the ground.
-Miss Scarlet was the first off and Thanked Mr Trinton for his hand as she stepped down.
+Miss Scarlet was the first off and Thanked Mr. Trinten for his hand as she stepped down.

 “You folks go right in.
-Mrs Trinton will be serving supper.”
-Sam Cotting the driver announced as they stepped down from the stage.
+Mrs. Trinten will be serving supper.”
+Sam Cotting announced from the driver’s seat as passengers stepped down from the stage.
 “We leave at daylight, so eat and rest.
 Tomorrow is another long day for those going on to Canyon City.”